Georgegriff/griffadev/src/posts/react-table-dnd-kit/react-table-dnd-kit.md

 As part of this investigation I seriously considered `react-beautiful-dnd`, whilst it has great support and demos, I hit a few stumbling blocks along to way.
 It's [footprint](https://bundlephobia.com/package/react-beautiful-dnd@13.1.0) was also a hard sell to add into the application for a single use-case.
 I also encountered [this issue](https://github.com/atlassian/react-beautiful-dnd/issues/316) whilst I was investigating a different use case where I wanted horizontal and vertical re-ordering in a grid.

 After trying out some other libraries I eventually settled on @dnd-kit, which I have to say is absolutely fantastic.
 It is technically still in beta, but despite this its documentation is quite mature.
-On the [docs](https://docs.dndkit.com)site it says the following:
+On the [docs](https://docs.dndkit.com) site it says the following:

 > dnd kit is currently in beta.
 Issues and bugs should be expected for early releases.
 The core concepts are stable, but some of the APIs may change in the future.